tulz-app/frontroute/README.md

 }
 ```

-and it's job to provide the stream of `RouteLocation`.
+and its single job is to provide the stream of `RouteLocation`.
 You can implement it depending on your needs (for tests, for example).

-But most of the times you will use the provided `BrowserRouteLocationProvider` - it takes a stream of `PopStateEvent` and
+But, most of the times, you will probably be using the provided `BrowserRouteLocationProvider` - it takes a stream of `PopStateEvent` and
 parses the `dom.window.location` to produce the corresponding `RouteLocation`s.